Eleanor Mills (journalist): Women in Journalism

+Noon

 On 8 March 2021, International Women's Day, Mills launched Noon, an online media platform and community for middle-aged women.
-"Older women are very much the demographic the mainstream media forgot; one of the last bastions for diversity", she wrote in a blog post for the Society of Editors.
-In late March 2021, she resigned from the Board of the Society of Editors because of its response to a statement from the organisation's (now former) Executive director who had claimed the British media was not racist.
-It had been disputed by Mills and others when issued earlier in the month.

-Mills is married with two daughters.
+In a blog post for the Society of Editors, she wrote that older women are "very much the demographic the mainstream media forgot; one of the last bastions for diversity".

+Through Noon, Mills conducted research in partnership with major organisations including HSBC, for a project titled Fearless and Thriving examining midlife female entrepreneurs, and Accenture, for a report titled The Rise of the Queenager examining the economic power of women over 45.
+The Noon campaign #seeyourselfdifferently, run in partnership with Vision Express, won Digital Campaign of the Year.